 The dunefield and much of the adjacent Sangre de Cristo Mountains are federally designated wilderness.
 Congress established the Great Sand Dunes Wilderness in 1976, and the Sangre de Cristo Wilderness in 1993.
 The majority of grassland, shrubland and wetland areas in the national park are proposed wilderness.
 Mechanized transport and motorized equipment or vehicles are not permitted in designated or proposed wilderness areas; ATVs are not permitted anywhere in the national park and preserve.
+All vehicles must be highway-legal in Colorado.

 At Great Sand Dunes, visitors can hike, sled, splash in Medano Creek, or just play in the sand.
 It is a unique place to discover the intricacies of the natural world, as well as natural quiet and dark night skies where you can see countless stars with very little light pollution.
 Here, children and families can play without the noise and danger of vehicles.